shaikhalamin/docker-and-kubernetes-setup/docker_basics_command.md

 //stop all container detach volume docker-compose down -v

+//stop all containers with misconfiguration docker-compose down --remove-orphans

 //ssh to docker container from direct image like mysql docker exec -it db40fd416dd5 bash